 OK we better steer clear of these IP issues for now, let’s go buy a movie legitimately.

 What legal issues could our favourite little online retailer have?
 Oh man, what issue don’t they have?
 Start with the entirety of private law of contracts. e-Commerce laws.
 Traditional commerce laws.
 A huge patent issue.
 Taxes – Amazon may be headed to the U.S. Supreme Court over taxes.
 And like every other website, data and privacy.
 I recently was searching on Amazon for an iPhone dock with speakers so I could crank up some tunes on my balcony.
 I never bought one.
 But for the next two months, it seemed everywhere I went on the web there were Amazon ads for iPhone docks.
 It kind of freaked me out man.
+That’s because websites can access your IP address, which lets them see your geographical location and your previous web searches, amongst other things.
+This is not something that’s desirable for most; fortunately, these private proxies are the perfect solution.
+This proxy service redirects websites to view the proxy IP address instead of your own, which means your details will not be shared.
 Online businesses bring a whole new set of issues, while at the same time highlighting the problems of applying offline laws online.
 Ask any American buying Canadian pharmaceuticals on the web.

 It’s getting late on this tour; it’s well after midnight.
 Let’s head over to the dirtier side of the internet.